United States Capitol revolutionary war and beyond header United States Capitol

 "It is a wise rule and should be fundamental in a government disposed to cherish its credit, and at the same time to restrain the use of it within the limits of its faculties, "never to borrow a dollar without laying a tax in the same instant for paying the interest annually, and the principal within a given term; and to consider that tax as pledged to the creditors on the public faith." - Letter to John Wayles Eppes, June 24, 1813

-Go to more Thomas Jefferson Quotes here
+Go to our complete listing of Thomas Jefferson Quotes here.

-Thomas Paine Quotes - Revolutionary War Quotes
+Thomas Paine Quotes -

 "Those who expect to reap the blessings of freedom, must, like men, undergo the fatigues of supporting it." - The American Crisis, No. 4, September 11, 1777